mvolkmann/blog/src/htmx.md

 Carson been working on the approach of simplifying web development by adding attributes to HTML for a long time.

-The predecessor of HTMX, also created by Carson Gross, is {% aTargetBlank "https://intercoolerjs.org", "intercooler.js" %}.
+The predecessor of htmx, also created by Carson Gross, is {% aTargetBlank "https://intercoolerjs.org", "intercooler.js" %}.
 Work on intercooler.js began in 2013
 and the first version was released in April 2014.
-Intercooler had a dependency on jQuery, but HTMX does not.
+Intercooler had a dependency on jQuery, but htmx does not.

-The first version of HTMX was released in May 2020.
+The first version of htmx was released in May 2020.
 The 1.0 version was released in November, 2020.
 The latest version as of December 2023 is 1.9.10 which is only 16.2K.

-HTMX 2.0 is expected in early 2024.
+Htmx 2.0 is expected in early 2024.
 It will remove legacy support for things like IE, old style WebSockets, and old style server sent events.
 There will also be some changes to default behavior such as not enabling CORS by default.
 Other changes are not expected to be dramatic.

-HTMX has an extensive set of integration tests implemented in Mocha.
+Htmx has an extensive set of integration tests implemented in Mocha.

-Carson Gross wishes that the functionality of HTMX would be folded into HTML, making HTMX unnecessary.
+Carson Gross wishes that the functionality of htmx would be folded into HTML, making htmx unnecessary.

-Interest in HTMX exploded in 2023 after YouTube videos from ThePrimeagen and Fireship were released.
+Interest in htmx exploded in 2023 after YouTube videos from ThePrimeagen and Fireship were released.
-See {% aTargetBlank "https://www.youtube.com/watch?v=zjHHIqI9lUY", "HTMX" %} and
+See {% aTargetBlank "https://www.youtube.com/watch?v=zjHHIqI9lUY", "htmx" %} and
-{% aTargetBlank "https://www.youtube.com/watch?v=r-GSGH2RxJs", "HTMX in 100 seconds" %}.
+{% aTargetBlank "https://www.youtube.com/watch?v=r-GSGH2RxJs", "htmx in 100 seconds" %}.

-Companies that sponsor the development of HTMX are listed on the
+Companies that sponsor the development of htmx are listed on the
-{% aTargetBlank "https://htmx.org", "HTMX home page" %}.
+{% aTargetBlank "https://htmx.org", "htmx home page" %}.
 They include GitHub and JetBrains.

 ## Use Cases

-HTMX is great for CRUD-based apps and dashboards.
+Htmx is great for CRUD-based apps and dashboards.

-HTMX is not appropriate for all web app features.
+Htmx is not appropriate for all web app features.

-Using HTMX to update the UI on every mouse move or drag would be too slow since each movement would trigger a new HTTP request.
+Using htmx to update the UI on every mouse move or drag would be too slow since each movement would trigger a new HTTP request.
 Examples of apps that require this kind of functionality include Google Maps and many games.

-HTMX cannot be used in apps that require offline support because they rely on sending HTTP requests to get new HTML that updates the UI.
+Htmx cannot be used in apps that require offline support because they rely on sending HTTP requests to get new HTML that updates the UI.

-HTMX can be used in conjunction with other approaches, so it can be used for the parts of apps that do not require high frequency updates.
+Htmx can be used in conjunction with other approaches, so it can be used for the parts of apps that do not require high frequency updates.

 ## Client-side Processing

-HTMX apps to not require sending an HTTP request for every user interaction.
+Htmx apps to not require sending an HTTP request for every user interaction.
 They can use HTML elements such as `details` and `dialog` and client-side scripting.
 Scripting options include vanilla JavaScript,